pranshu9/Backend_application/README.md

 4-Run your Node.js application: node index.js
 Note- Also install uuid library which is used in notes.js file.
-Open the terminal and run the command: npm install uuid
+Open the terminal and run the command: npm install uuid 5-Test Endpoints with Postman
+Use Postman to test your API endpoints.
+Create a Postman collection to organize your requests.
+6-Share Postman Collection
+Export your Postman collection and share it with others who may want to test your API.